Sunday, November 5, 2017

 Aroma and Flavor – 1 out of 3 mugs

-Immediately upon opening, the aroma was cough syrup or overly fermented.
-I have long questioned if soda can just go bad.
-I will need to try this again, just like Sassy Lil’lass, which I tried three times and found very disliked by me.
-The taste had a strong birch, wintergreen, and honey Flavor that really was not to my liking.
-I am not much of a birch flavor lover.
+Upon opening, the aroma was reminiscent of cough syrup or excessively fermented beverages.
+I have long pondered whether soda can indeed expire.
+I intend to try this again, similar to Sassy Lil’lass, which I sampled three times and found highly unpalatable.
+The taste profile featured pronounced birch, wintergreen, and honey flavors that did not align with my personal preferences.
+Birch flavor is not particularly appealing to me.

 Head – 1 out of 3 mugs